nonnorm/nomini/www/content/_index.md

 This project would not have existed without the inspiration of many other projects made by many talented developers.
 Thank you to:
 1. [Carson Gross](https://github.com/1cg) for his work on [htmx](https://github.com/bigskysoftware/htmx) v4, by which the multipurpose fetch helper was inspired, and [fixi](https://github.com/bigskysoftware/fixi), which was a benchmark for this library's minimalism.
 2. [Katrina Scialdone](https://github.com/kgscialdone) for their work on [Ajaxial](https://github.com/kgscialdone/ajaxial)—a spiritual precursor to fixi—and [Facet](https://github.com/kgscialdone/facet), which provided inspiration for the `nm-use` templating system.
-3. [Delaney Gillilan](https://github.com/delaneyj) for his work on [datastar](https://github.com/starfederation/datastar), which was a useful feature benchmark and inspiration for some of the helper functions.
+3. [Delaney Gillilan](https://github.com/delaneyj) and the Datastar core team for their work on [Datastar](https://github.com/starfederation/datastar), which was a useful feature benchmark and inspiration for some of the helper functions.
 4. [Aiden Bai](https://github.com/aidenybai) for his work on [dababy](https://github.com/aidenybai/dababy), from which this project was directly forked for its innovative idea of JS property binding.

 </section>